ArfNtz/themes/presentation.md

 ## Intro
 Hi, my name is F E. I'm a software designer.
-I found a bunch of Slackware floppy disks on a birthday way back.
+I got a bunch of Slackware floppy disks for a birthday way back.
 Since then I've been writing code as a hobbyist, full-time employee in private and public organisations, or just to give something back to the open-source community.
-My particular interests lie in sofware and design, which I'm currently practicing full-time at the french Ministry of Education, as I work on pension management software.
+My particular interests are in sofware and design, which I'm currently practicing full-time at the french Ministry of Education, as I work on pension management software.

 ## Skills
-swift
-java
-node.js (angular)
-php (symfony)

-## Diploma
-Master in Computer Science and Enterprise Management, Université de Nantes (FR) BSc in Computer Science (Hons, first class), Univeristy of Teesside (UK)
+swift (for Apple and Linux platforms) java (spring) node.js (angular) php (symfony)

 ## Timeline
-2018

-2009
+1996 Education
+I began working toward my BSc. in Computer Science with first class honours, at Teesside University in Middlesbrough, UK.

+1998 Into industry
+I started working at a web development agency, where I had the opportunity to more fully develop my skills with LAMP.
+I also developped a search engine in perl.

+2000 Framework design and software delivery
+I joined a team working on a new banking system and gained experience with J2E, designing frameworks, and software integration.

-2001
+2001 Technical design and guidance

-2000

-1999
+A software company, MCO Finance, hired me to give technical guidance in rewriting their ERP, Xloan.
+The rewrite involved software design from the ground, as well as teaching new methods to co-workers.

+2009 Cloud design and information system management
+As CTO I managed a team of developers and leaded the cloud transformation for Xloan.
+This was a 9 years cross-disciplinary experience.

+2018 Graduation
+Going back to my interests for teching and learning methods, I decided to take my education further and started working toward a Master diploma.
+I graduated in november 2019, while working as a software engineer at the french Ministry of Education, my actual position.